Diversity & Inclusion in Philosophy

 MAP - Minorities and Philosophy, offers several suggestions in this document.
 In addition, best practice examples and the empirical studies behind the methods can be found on this website.

-The Office for Equality and the Advancement of Women at the University of Technology in Graz has compiled a list of key questions on diversity and gender-sensitive aspects in teaching.
+The Office for Equality and the Advancement of Women at the University of Technology in Graz has compiled a list of key questions (in German) on diversity and gender-sensitive aspects in teaching.

 Further materials